-Winner of the Goodreads Choice Award for Best Poetry (2016), the princess saves herself in this one is a collection of poetry about resilience.
+Winner of the Goodreads Choice Award for Best Poetry (2016), amanda lovelace's the princess saves herself in this one is a collection of poetry about resilience.
 It is about writing your own ending.

 From Amanda Lovelace, a poetry collection in four parts: the princess, the damsel, the queen, and you.
 The first three sections piece together the life of the author while the final section serves as a note to the reader.
 This moving book explores love, loss, grief, healing, empowerment, and inspiration.